The Prime of Miss Jean Brodie (novel): Structure

-Spark creates deep characterisations which are realistic in their human imperfections.
+Spark creates deep characterisations that are realistic in their human imperfections.
 Hal Hager, in his commentary on the novel, writes of Sandy and Miss Brodie: "The complexity of these two characters, especially Jean Brodie, mirrors the complexity of human life.
 Jean Brodie is genuinely intent on opening up her girls' lives, on heightening their awareness of themselves and their world, and on breaking free of restrictive, conventional ways of thinking, feeling, and being".
 Critic James Wood noted that by "reducing Miss Brodie to no more than a collection of maxims, Spark forces us to become Brodie's pupils.
 In the course of the novel we never leave the school to go home, alone, with Miss Brodie.
 We surmise that there is something unfulfilled and even desperate about her, but the novelist refuses us access to her interior.
 Brodie talks a great deal about her prime, but we don't witness it, and the nasty suspicion falls that perhaps to talk so much about one's prime is by definition no longer to be in it."

 Autobiographical basis of the story

 The character of Miss Jean Brodie was based in part on Christina Kay, a teacher of Spark's for two years at James Gillespie's School for Girls.
 Spark later wrote of her: "What filled our minds with wonder and made Christina Kay so memorable was the personal drama and poetry within which everything in her classroom happened."
 Miss Kay was the basis for the good parts of Brodie's character, but also some of the more bizarre; for example, Miss Kay did hang posters of Renaissance paintings on the wall, but also of Benito Mussolini and Italian fascists marching.
-Spark grew up in heavily Presbyterian Edinburgh, while Franco's supporters were almost unanimously Roman Catholic.
+Spark grew up in heavily Presbyterian Edinburgh, and Franco's supporters were almost unanimously Catholic.
 Christina Kay looked after her widowed mother, not the music teacher who was in love with her.
 She encouraged the young Muriel Spark to become a writer.
-Spark, like Sandy, converted to Roman Catholicism.
+Spark, like Sandy, converted to Catholicism.

 Adaptations

 The novel has been adapted for stage, film and television.

-The original 1966 London stage version starred Vanessa Redgrave and a young Olivia Hussey.
-Redgrave turned down the Broadway production in 1968 which starred Zoe Caldwell who would go on to win the Tony Award.
+The original 1966 London stage version starred Vanessa Redgrave and Olivia Hussey.
+Redgrave turned down the Broadway production in 1968, which starred Zoe Caldwell who later won the Tony Award.
 Redgrave also turned down the film role.
-In 1969 the film The Prime of Miss Jean Brodie was released.
+In 1969, the film The Prime of Miss Jean Brodie was released.
 It starred Maggie Smith, and she won the Academy Award for Best Actress for her performance.
-In 1978 Scottish Television produced the seven part serial The Prime of Miss Jean Brodie.
+In 1978, Scottish Television produced the seven part serial The Prime of Miss Jean Brodie.
 It starred Geraldine McEwan.
-It was this performance that the author preferred.
+The author preferred the latter's performance.

+Jay Presson Allen's adaptation of the novel was staged at the Brunton Theatre, Musselburgh, under the direction of Charles Nowosielski, in October 1987, with Beth Robens in the title role.

 Critical reception

-On 5 November 2019 The Prime of Miss Jean Brodie appeared on the BBC News list of the 100 most influential novels.
+On 5 November 2019, The Prime of Miss Jean Brodie appeared on the BBC News list of the 100 most influential novels.